“Specto Art Space Brings International and Local Artists to Downtown Harrisonburg, VA”

 Specto Art Space LLC is proud to announce the grand opening of a new art gallery and artist workspace at 91 North Main Street, Harrisonburg, Virginia.
-Open 12-6 Wednesday through Sunday, Specto features two international juried exhibitions every month, bringing artwork from all around the United States and the world to our community.
-In addition to the gallery space, local artists will be featured in an open concept studio workspace.
+Open 12-6 Thursday through Sunday, Specto features two international juried exhibitions every month, bringing artwork from all around the United States and the world to our community.
+In addition to the gallery space, five local artists will have the chance to be featured in an open concept studio workspace.
 Artists can rent an open studio space that offers practical solutions and sales opportunities for local creators.

 Local artist, and Specto founder, Jeremiah Morris is focused on bringing more art opportunities to both the local community and artists at large.
 “My main focus in founding Specto was to create more opportunity for artists to exhibit their work in a streamlined way.”
 Says Jeremiah.
 “Specto prints all works exhibited in the gallery.
 This allows us to offer exhibition and sales opportunities to artists who may not have the means to pay for framing or shipping costs.”
 Exhibiting contemporary works of photography, digital design, and video art, as well as traditional media such as painting and drawing, Specto’s unique approach allows artists anywhere in the world to be involved.
 Jeremiah Morris graduated from James Madison University in 2015 with a Bachelors in Fine Arts in Studio Art with a concentration in photography.
 He is an internationally shown photographic artist, winner of the Virginia Museum of the Fine Arts Undergraduate Fellowship, and a featured exhibitor at the Superfine DC!
 Fine arts fair in November 2018.